PaulaDuna/topic-modeling-for-research-papers/README.md

-# Topic modelling for AI research paper abstracts
+# Topic modeling for AI research paper abstracts

-Python project to create a database with PubMed articles and use Gensim LDA for topic modelling.
+Python project to create a database with PubMed articles and use Gensim LDA for topic modeling.

 ## Project main goal

-The aim of this project is to use [Biopython](https://biopython.org/) to create a database containing abstracts of PubMed articles and other relevant information based on keywords and use Latent Dirichlet Allocation (LDA) for topic modelling with [Gensim](https://radimrehurek.com/gensim/).
+The aim of this project is to use [Biopython](https://biopython.org/) to create a database containing abstracts of PubMed articles and other relevant information based on keywords and use Latent Dirichlet Allocation (LDA) for topic modeling with [Gensim](https://radimrehurek.com/gensim/).

 ## Summary

-This project is divided into four phases: creation of a database with abstracts and information from PubMed scientific papers; text preprocessing to prepare the articles for NLP models; NLP topic modelling; and visualization of the results.
+This project is divided into four phases: creation of a database with abstracts and information from PubMed scientific papers; text preprocessing to prepare the articles for NLP models; NLP topic modeling; and visualization of the results.

 Here is a brief summary of the steps to follow: